What is Wet Rot?

 A survey by one of our professional specialist surveyors is the best assurance for you.
-For a small fee you’ll have a qualified and experienced person to give you honest and expert advice Leeds 265 2752 York 566577 or Sheffield 224 5121 or email us via our contact page
+For a small fee you’ll have a qualified and experienced person to give you honest and expert advice.
+Call us on Leeds 265 2752, York 566577 or Sheffield 224 5121 or email us via our contact page.

 Severe wet rot in upper floors and roof timbers is less common.
 This is because whereas the moist conditions under a ground floor can persist for years (when was the last time you looked under your hallway?), water ingress and damp in habitable rooms tends to get noticed and fixed, before serious rot can develop.
 That said, there are exceptions and we do have to give bad news to homeowners, vendors and buyers when we find wet rot in roof spars, trusses and upper floor timbers.
 Normally the cause is fairly obvious; leaking roofs and driving rain on exposed gables.
 However, very old houses with very thick walls may be dry inside and stain free, yet be retaining sufficient water in-depth, to promote wet rot in the ends of large section flooring and roof beams.

 See our Historic and heritage building section for details on these buildings.
-Here’s a list of the most common causes of wet rot in upper floors and roofs and ways to avoid problems..
+Find below a list of the most common causes of wet rot in upper floors and roofs and ways to avoid problems..

 The above is not full list of course, but these are the most common causes and we’d rather you escaped a wet rot outbreak.

 Want to know a little more about wet rots?
 Read on to find out about the identification of the different types of wet rot and the ways we treat wet rot.
-Call our helpful and qualified staff for help on Leeds 265 2752 York 566577 or Sheffield 224 5121 or email us via our contact page
+Call our helpful and qualified staff for help.

 Wet rots can be divided into two basic types: Brown rots and White rots.
 This is not about colour really, it’s more to do with the way these rots feed from the wood they decay.
 This page is just a guide, not a science lesson but it’s useful for you to know the basic differences and why there are brown wet rots and white ones.
 This is important because when looking at wet rots we can tell quite a lot from the colure and texture of the decayed wood.